 Prior to our adoption of CECL on January 1, 2020, the allowance for credit losses (ACL) related to available-for-sale (AFS) and held-to-maturity (HTM) debt securities was not applicable.
 For additional information, see Note 1 (Summary of Significant Accounting Policies) to Financial Statements in this Report.

-(2) In 2020, loans held for sale and mortgage loans held for sale were combined into a single line item, and mortgage servicing rights measured at fair value and at amortized cost were combined into a single line item.
+In 2020, loans held for sale and mortgage loans held for sale were combined into a single line item, and mortgage servicing rights measured at fair value and at amortized cost were combined into a single line item.
 Prior period balances have been revised to conform with the current period presentation.
+(2)

-(3) Our consolidated assets at December 31, 2020 and 2019, included the following assets of certain variable interest entities (VIEs) that can only be used to settle the liabilities of those VIEs: Debt securities, \$967 million and \$540 million; Net loans, \$10.9 billion and \$13.2 billion; All other assets, \$310 million and \$658 million; and Total assets, \$12.1 billion and \$14.4 billion, respectively.
+Single line letern.
+Prior period balances have been revised to conform with the current period presentation.
+Our consolidated assets at December 31, 2020 and 2019, included the following assets of certain variable interest entities (VIEs) that can only be used to settle the liabilities of those VIEs: Debt securities, \$967 million; Net loans, \$10.9 billion and \$13.2 billion; All other assets, \$310 million and \$658 million; and Total assets, \$12.1 billion and \$14.4 billion, respectively.
 Prior period balances have been conformed to current period presentation.

-(4) Our consolidated iabilities at December 31, 2020 and 2019, include the following VIE liabilities for which the VIE creditors do not have recourse to Wells Fargo: Long-term debt, \$203 million and \$587 million; All other liabilities, \$900 million and \$639 million; and Total liabilities, \$1.1 billion and \$1.2 billion, respectively.
+Our consolidated liabilities at December 31, 2020 and 2019, include the following VIE liabilities for which the VIE creditors do not have recourse to Wells Fargo: Long-term debt, \$203 million and \$759 million and \$100 milli (3)

+(4) \$587 million; All other liabilities, \$900 million and \$639 million; and Total liabilities, \$1.1 billion and \$1.2 billion, respectively.
 Prior period balances have been conformed to current period presentation.

-Consolidated Statement of Changes in Equity
+Wells Fargo & Company and Subsidiaries Consolidated Statement of Changes in Equity